mijahauan/WWV-H-discrimination/README.md

 This script produces the following (examples above):
 1) a PNG of the WWV SNR, the WWVH SNR, and the ratio between the two.
-2) a CSV listing the WWV tone frequency, magnitude, and SNR;
+2) a CSV listing the WWV tone frequency, magnitude, and noise;
-   the WWVH tone frequency, magnitude, and SNR;
+   the WWVH tone frequency, magnitude, and noise.

-   and the ratio of the two SNRs.
+One can calculate the SNR for each station and the ratio of two with that informaton.

 It requires the 'tone_sched_wwv.py' file in the same directory as the script to provide the schedule of expected tones.
 One defines the directory where the 1440 FLAC files reside just